 Consequences of the disease

-The abortive form of the disease does not require treatment, and ends full recovery in a few days. clear signs and there are no symptoms, except for a slight malaise.
+The abortive form of the disease does not require treatment, and ends full recovery in a few days.
+Clear signs and there are no symptoms, except for a slight malaise.

-Most serious complications leaves a nervous form plague: paresis and paralysis, disorders normal functioning areas of the brain can lead to lameness, deafness or blindness, the animal may remain paralyzed.
+Most serious complications leaves a nervous form plague: paresis and paralysis, disorders normal functioning areas of the brain can lead to lameness, deafness or blindness, and the animal may remain paralyzed.

 Plague must be treated, since in almost any form and nature of the course of the disease, without drug therapy the dog dies.
 Only a small percentage of pets survive.